HelikarLab/FastqToGeneCounts/docs/pages/fastq/fastq_setup_conda.md

 mamba install --name snakemake --channel bioconda snakemake==6.15.5 tabulate==0.8.10
 ```

+We must lock tabulate to version `0.8.10` as anything under the `0.9.*` release causes issues for our current version of Snakemake

 |      Component       |                      Description                      |
 |:--------------------:|:-----------------------------------------------------:|
 |       `mamba`        | Use mamba to install additional software more quickly |